 Now, as an adult, I make these frosted sugar cookies for my own family.
 I think about the time and the effort it takes, and I remember the years when no one wanted to frost cookies because we were all so involved in our own thing.
 Still, every year, Mimi made cookies, and I have to believe it had less to do with her sweet tooth and more to do with a desire to create something meaningful for her family.
 That small act, the baking and frosting of cookies, somehow became apart of our Christmas season, and it’s all because of Mimi.

 What is the sum of the small acts of love that we share with others?
 I wonder if, when we get to the later years of our lives, we’ll be able to look back on those tiny things and recognize the difference they made in our families.
 Will we recall something simple, like a recipe for frosted sugar cookies, and be able to recognize the joy it inspired in the lives around us?
-Is it possible to pinpoint all of the gold in our story and trace it back to the small, humble seeds that it blossomed from?

 If you like these frosted sugar cookies, be sure to check out: